amirongit/notecode/elasticsearchInAction.md

 ```
 GET <index-patterns>/<component>/<field>
 ```
-- component is optional
+- "component" is optional
     - "_settings"
     - "_mapping"
     - "_alias"
-- field is optional
+- "field" is optional
     - should be specific field of mentioned component
 #### Reading Hidden Indices
 - indices with "." as the first character of their name